-20.01 Eligibility - The Port agrees to provide and maintain the health and welfare benefits listed in Sections 20.02 and 20.03 for all active employees working under the jurisdiction of said Union for not less than eighty (80) hours employment in the previous month which includes all compensable time.
+20.01 Eligibility - The Port agrees to provide and maintain the health and welfare benefits listed in Sections 20.02 and 20.03 for all active employees working under the jurisdiction of said Union for not less than eighty (80) hours employment in the previous Port payroll calendar month which includes all compensable time.
 In the event of a duty-disability covered under Article 15, the hours requirement shall not apply.

-20.02 Effective January 1, 2019 (based on December 2018 hours), the Port agrees to provide and maintain the following benefits:
+20.02 Effective January 1, 2025 (based on December 2024 hours), the Port agrees to provide and maintain the following benefits:

-- (a) Medical Contribute the sum of \$1,444.40 per month for benefits under the "PLAN A" (Price includes an addition of \$11.40 for the additional 9 month waiver, from the base price of the plan and \$18.00 for domestic partner coverage). - (b) Dental Contribute the sum of \$132.70 per month for benefits under the "PLAN A" (price includes an addition of \$2.20 for domestic partner coverage.) - (c) Vision Contribute the sum of \$17.30 per month for continued benefits under the "EXTENDED BENEFITS" (price includes an addition of \$.20 for domestic partner coverage.) - (d) Life Insurance The Port agrees to provide life insurance in an amount which insures each eligible employee shall be covered for an amount of life insurance equal to forty percent (40%) of his/her total annualized pay rate, based upon the employee's classification. - 20.03 Retirees' Welfare Trust.
-The Port shall contribute the following for continued benefits under the "RWT PLUS PLAN," and the Port shall continue to reduce each member of the Bargaining Units' wages by an amount equal to one-half (1/2) of the monthly premium per member:
+- (a) Medical Contribute the sum of \$ 1,706.90 per month for benefits under the "PLAN A" (Price includes an addition of \$11.40 for the additional 9 month waiver, from the base price of the plan and \$18.00 for domestic partner coverage). - (b) Dental Contribute the sum of \$122.70 per month for benefits under the "PLAN A" (price includes an addition of \$2.20 for domestic partner coverage). - (c) Vision Contribute the sum of \$17.30 per month for continued benefits under the "EXTENDED BENEFITS" (price includes an addition of \$.20 for domestic partner coverage). - (d) Life Insurance The Port agrees to provide life insurance in an amount which insures each eligible employee shall be covered for an amount of life insurance equal to forty percent (40%) of their total annualized pay rate, based upon the employee's classification. - 20.03 Retirees' Welfare Trust.
+The Port shall contribute the following for continued benefits under the "RWT PLUS XL PLAN" and the Port shall continue to reduce each member of the Bargaining Units' wages by an amount equal to one-half (1/2) of the monthly premium per member:

-Effective January 1, 2019 \$94.85
+Effective January 1, 2022 \$175.00

-Effective January 1, 2020, members of the bargaining group will be eligible to enroll in the Teamsters Retiree Welfare Trust XL plan.
-The Port shall contribute fifty dollars (\$50.00) per month for the term of the Agreement toward the monthly premium of each member enrolled in the Teamsters Retiree Welfare Trust XL plan.
+The Port shall contribute fifty dollars (\$50.00) per month for the term of the Agreement toward the monthly premium of each member enrolled in the Teamsters Retiree Welfare Trust Plus XL plan.
 The balance of the monthly premium rate will be paid by members of the bargaining group through monthly payroll deduction.
 The Port will be absolved from any liability associated with this Teamsters Retiree Welfare Trust plan.

-Maintenance of Plans.
+20.04 Maintenance of Plans.
 The Trustees may modify benefits or eligibility of any plan for the purposes of cost containment, cost management, or changes in medical technology and treatment.
 If increases are necessary to maintain the current benefits or eligibility, or benefits or eligibility as may be modified by the Trustees during the life of this Agreement, the Port shall pay such premium increases as determined by the Trustees.